Professor Nathan Abrams

 Dr Maria Diemling

-is Senior Lecturer in Religious Studies at Canterbury Christ Church University in Canterbury, Kent, United Kingdom.
+is Reader in Jewish-Christian Relations at Canterbury Christ Church University in Canterbury, Kent, United Kingdom.
 Her research interests focus on the complex relationship between Jews and Christians in the early modern period, with a particular interest in people at the margins of society, with hybrid or multiple identities (such as converts), how Jews and Christians imagined each other and how they interacted on a daily basis and in images of the body.
 She has co-edited (with Giuseppe Veltri) The Jewish Body: Corporeality, Society, and Identity in the Renaissance and Early Modern Period (Brill: Leiden, 2009).

 Christian Ethnographies of Jews and Judaism